Are you sure you would not rather play pacman?

 Around the same time -- the end of junior high school -- I discovered another passion: computers.
 I had been initiated to programming earlier thanks to the giftof a Texas Instrument TI-57 programmable calculator (with 50 bytes of program memory, whaow!), and I had self-taught myself about machine language and Fortran from technical manuals of IBM 360.
 When I was 13, my parents kindly agreed to buy me a computer, which cost a fortune at the time.
 After a deep market study[^2] I settled on an Atom Acorn , simply the best personal computer at the time (period!).
 It was a delight to program in 6502 machine language or Forth.
 I remember a trip to London where I bought, for 150 pounds, a 4 kilo-bytes memory chip with 450ns access time.
 Those were the days.
 Unfortunately, I could not afford the floppy drive at had to use a tape recorder to save my programs -- at 300 bauds....

-Despite being a bit geeky during those high-school year, I managed to capture a girlfriend, Géraldine, who is still putting up with me when I am writing these lines.
+Despite being a bit geeky during those high-school year, I get a girlfriend, Géraldine, who is still putting up with me when I am writing these lines.

 As a kid, I really hoped to become a car mechanics (or Santa Claus), but after high-school, I decided to study Math & Physics at Paris 6 University and, parallely, to enroll in a "classes prépa" (Math Sup) at the lycée Condorcet.
 I had read such horror stories about the prépas that I imagined that I would quickly drop out.
 Actually, the two years of Math-sup and Math-spé turned out to be very nice ones, with supportive professors and friendly fellow students.
 I loved Maths & Physics and it felt wonderful to be able to focus .
 I remember reading and rereading the Feynman's lectures, especially the volume on quantum mechanics.